li-yida/li-yida.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Economics, University of Washington, 2022 (expected)
+* Ph.D. in Economics, University of Washington, 2022 (expected)
 * M.A. in Economics, University of Michigan, Ann Arbor 2016
 * B.A. in International Finance, Fudan University, China, 2014